Subdivision-Based Mesh Convolution Networks

-One popular approach performs deep learning on 3D shapes by locally encoding in the neighborhood of each vertex into a regular domain, whereupon convolution operations (or kernel functions) can imitate those used for images.
-For example, Masci et al.~\shortcite{DBLP:conf/iccvw/MasciBBV15}, Boscaini et al.~\shortcite{DBLP:conf/nips/BoscainiMRB16}, and Monti et al.~\shortcite{DBLP:conf/cvpr/MontiBMRSB17} attempt to aggregate information in the pre-defined local patch.
-Chen et al.~\shortcite{9184119} propose to unsupervisely learn a local convolutional template.
-Maron et al.~\shortcite{DBLP:journals/tog/MaronGATDYKL17} and Haim et al.~\shortcite{DBLP:conf/iccv/HaimSBML19} perform surface convolution using a global parameterization.
-Tatarchenko et al.~\shortcite{DBLP:conf/cvpr/TatarchenkoPKZ18} propose to use planar convolution on the tangent image.
-Kostrikov et al.~\shortcite{DBLP:conf/cvpr/KostrikovJPZB18} introduce the Dirac operator into graph neural networks.
-Poulenard et al.~\shortcite{DBLP:journals/tog/PoulenardO18} extend directional functions to surfaces, to maintain directional information as much as possible.
-To avoid possible loss of data fidelity when resampling, resampling-free neighborhood encoding is proposed by~\cite{DBLP:conf/eccv/LimDCK18,gong2019spiralnet++}.
-It serializes the neighbors of a vertex in a spiral manner, allowing efficient learning with LSTMs~\cite{DBLP:journals/neco/HochreiterS97}.
-While methods of the above type are general, and allow varied mesh topology, with good local representation, they are usually less capable of learning the multi-scale and contextual information in a mesh.
+Certain works perform deep learning on 3D shapes by locally encoding the neighborhood of sampled points into a regular domain, whereupon convolution operations (or kernel functions) can mimic those for images.
+Masci et al.~\shortcite{DBLP:conf/iccvw/MasciBBV15}, Boscaini et al.~\shortcite{DBLP:conf/nips/BoscainiMRB16}, Tatarchenko et al.~\shortcite{DBLP:conf/cvpr/TatarchenkoPKZ18}, and Poulenard et al.~\shortcite{DBLP:journals/tog/PoulenardO18} parameterize geodesic patches into 2D domains, e.g.\ the tangent plane, for use with 2D CNNs or point networks.
+TextureNet~\cite{DBLP:conf/cvpr/HuangZYFNG19} and PFCNN~\cite{DBLP:conf/cvpr/YangLPLT20} extend geodesic convolution by better handling inconsistent orientations of tangent spaces.
+Global parameterization is employed by Maron et al.~\shortcite{DBLP:journals/tog/MaronGATDYKL17} and Haim et al.~\shortcite{DBLP:conf/iccv/HaimSBML19} to perform surface convolution.
+Such methods are usually insensitive to the meshing of shapes due to parameterization.
+Another series of works applies convolution directly on the mesh structure.
+Some approaches ~\cite{DBLP:conf/cvpr/MontiBMRSB17,9184119,DBLP:conf/cvpr/DaiN19,DBLP:conf/cvpr/KostrikovJPZB18} employ graph neural networks (GNN) to use vertex connectivity.
+Pixel2Mesh~\cite{DBLP:conf/eccv/WangZLFLJ18} generates meshes from coarse to fine via subdivision, and updates geometry by GNN.
+Lim et al.~\shortcite{DBLP:conf/eccv/LimDCK18} and Gong et al.~\shortcite{,gong2019spiralnet++} propose a spiral convolution pattern within the $k$-ring neighborhood of a vertex.
+DiffusionNet~\cite{sharp2021diffusionnet} and HodgeNet~\cite{DBLP:journals/tog/0001021} extend the Laplacian operator to learn the surface representation.
+While these methods can learn the local representation, they are usually less capable of learning multi-scale and contextual information in a mesh.